"

 Base and Projected Views

-A view on a drawing is an illustration of an object from a certain perspective.
-Sometimes a view may be pictorial, showing a sort of three dimensional view of an object from a corner perspective.
+An illustration of an object from a certain perspective is called a view.
+A view may be pictorial, showing a sort of three-dimensional view of an object from a corner perspective.

 Orthographic views of a car.
 An illustrated yellow, convertable car is shown from the top, driver’s side, rear, passenger side, front, and bottom.